zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

     The serviceUrl parameter provides a portion of the service instance URL path which replaces the gatewayUrl part (see `gatewayUrl`).

-**Note** The routes configuration used for a direct REST call to register a service, must also contain a prefix before the gatewayUrl and serviceUrl.
+**Note:** The routes configuration used for a direct REST call to register a service must also contain a prefix before the gatewayUrl and serviceUrl.
 This prefix is used to differentiate the routes.
-It is automatically calculated by the API ML enabler, but must by provided manually when XML configuration is used.
+It is automatically calculated by the API ML enabler.
+This prefix must by provided manually when XML configuration is used.

 ### API Catalog information